Torotoro viewing point

 They also let us leave our big bags in their locker as you only need to take a small bag to Torotoro.

-Cochabamba and Torotoro Itinerary
+Torotoro National Park Itinerary

 • Day 1 – Morning bus from La Paz to Cochabamba